JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-kubernetes.md

 <td>

-(Optional) Show the same prefix for all instances of this image.
+(Optional) Show the same prefix for all instances of this image, when displaying them in TeamCity.

 </td>